Information Sheets

 Visiting someone in a Scottish prison There is no standard procedure in Scottish prisons for visiting, and each prison can operate differently.
 This information sheet provides general guidance, and you will need to check any specific details with either the prison, the prison Visitors’ Centre, Family Help Hubs, or Family Contact Officers (FCOs) who are […]

-Travel and transport to Scottish prisons, and help with travel expenses There are currently very few coordinated services for relatives and friends to travel to and from a prison in Scotland.
-Sometimes a relative may be held some distance from the family home and this can make the planning of the journey to the prison […]
+Travel and transport to Scottish prisons, and help with travel expenses Families Outside has found that there are no coordinated services for relatives and friends to travel to and from a prison in Scotland.
+Sometimes, a relative may be held some distance from the family home, which can make planning the journey to the prison […]

 Talking to children and young people about imprisonment The imprisonment of a loved one can be overwhelming for everyone involved.
 It can bring about big changes and transitions for children and young people, but with your support they can emerge from it feeling loved, confident, and strong.
 One of the most difficult challenges faced by […]